INTO George Mason University and the Ángel Cabrera Global Center

 This course is graded on the Graduate Special scale.

-INYO 504: Accelerated Graduate Transitions for International Students.
+INYO 504: Transitions for International Graduate Students.
 3 credits.

-Designed specifically for international students at INTO Mason who are enrolled in a one-term Graduate International Pathway, this course emphasizes academic adjustments to study in the U.S., engagement with university resources and policies, and communicating academic progress and career goals through digital portfolios.
+This course emphasizes academic and cultural adjustments for international graduate students studying in the U.S. Throughout this course, students interact with university resources and policies to communicate academic progress and career goals through digital portfolios.
+Students also explore current issues in the U.S. regarding diversity, equity and inclusion and complete projects to increase engagement with people across the university community.
 Notes: This course is for graduate students whose highest degree is from a non-US institution.
+Offered by INTO Mason.
+May not be repeated for credit.
 Offered by INTO Mason.
 May not be repeated for credit.

 Registration Restrictions: